- Academics Menu

 - Becoming a professional in the field of Chemical Dependency

-Career opportunities in the field of Chemical Dependency are strong.
+Career opportunities in the field of chemical dependency are strong.
 Graduates of this program find employment as entry level counselors, intake coordinators, administrative positions, relief staff as well as a variety of other positions available within a particular organization.
 Earnings will vary with type of program, education, experience, and geographic location.

-Upon successful completion of the program, students will receive an associate of applied science degree that prepares the graduate to join the Chemical Dependency workforce.
-With changing job requirements in the field of Chemical Dependency, many students may decide to continue their educational studies in Chemical Dependency or in a related Bachelor’s degree program.
+Upon successful completion of the program, students will receive an associate of applied science degree that prepares the graduate to join the chemical dependency workforce.
+With changing job requirements in the field of chemical dependency, many students may decide to continue their educational studies in chemical dependency or in a related Bachelor’s degree program.

-Ron Theobald, Instructor for Human Services
+Ron Theobald, Assistant Professor of Human Services

 Application and Admissions Information